atata-framework/atata.io/_includes/getting-started/page-snapshots-taking.md

 Take a look at [Getting Started / Configuration / Page Snapshots](/getting-started/#page-snapshots) on how to configure the functionality.

-There are few ways to capture a screenshot depending on place where you need to do it.
+There are few ways to capture a page snapshot depending on place where you need to do it.

 ### Take in test or page object